“Without the confidence from you giving me the perfect smile, I wouldn't have been selected to be in the pageant.”

 A missing tooth can be devastating—and not simply in regard to smile aesthetics.
 If left untreated, tooth loss may adversely alter your speech patterns, chewing efficiency, and even dietary habits.
 In addition, the surrounding teeth may shift around, and bone deterioration will eventually occur over time.

 If you have lost one tooth, several teeth, or even all of your teeth, you may be a candidate for dental implants—a permanent tooth replacement solution designed to look, feel, and function just like natural teeth.
 A dental implant is comprised of three main components: a post, an abutment, and a customized restoration.
 The post serves as an anchor in the jawbone while the restoration, which is attached via the abutment, remains visible above the gumline.
-For individuals with dentures who would like to eliminate movement of the dentures when talking or eating, dental implants can be life-changing, as well.
+For individuals with dentures who would like to eliminate movement of the dentures when talking or eating, dental implants can be life-changing.
+Implants are also often incorporated into full mouth reconstruction or smile makeover procedures for patients who are interested in comprehensively enhancing the function and aesthetics of their smile.

 Over her two-plus decades in practice, Lexington cosmetic dentist Jenny Miller, DMD has helped numerous patients successfully replace teeth through personalized implant dentistry.
 Unlike many other dental offices, our in-house lab—which is operated by Dr. Miller’s husband, Certified Master Technician Neil Miller, CDT, CMT—enables all implant abutments and final tooth restorations to be designed and fabricated right here on-site with unmatched precision and efficiency, ultimately resulting in exceptionally natural-looking and -functioning results.